gbulmer/openstm32hw/Orone-mini-v0/Orone-mini-S8K-v0r001/README.md

 5. Power-on indicator
 6. Access to all STM32F signals; two signals are not connected to Maple-mini header pins
 7. Access to Vusb, the 'raw' USB voltage source, and the 'pre-regulator' voltage Vx
+8. Connecting USB Ground to USB shield for an Electrostatic discharge path
+9. Connecting USB Ground to USB shield via RC filter to avoid ground loops

-All of these improvements are incorporated in the Orone-mini-S8J.
+All of these improvements are incorporated in the Orone-mini-S8K.
 The signal driving the User LED is on pin 33, next to pin 31.
 The DISC signal pad is on the standard 0.1" grid, but is interior to the board.
 Access to DISC enables the user to easily upload programs into an unprogrammed STM32F303, removing the need for any programming device (e.g. ST-LINK, USB-to-UART, or JTAG).

 Vusb and Vx are on the bottom header row, and are not part of the Maple-mini compatible pins.
 These new voltages should only be used if you understand what you are doing.
 Vusb in particular is not fully protected, and connects to the host PCs USB socket.
 The pads are not labelled on top partly due to lack of space, and partly to avoid giving the impression that these are 'easy-to-use' signals.